brunovianna/projects/_projects/libremeshpiranianewrelease.md

 ---
 name: Project Librimesh Piranha, new release.
-desc: This project, the description of this project, will be the development of a new release from Piranha for the new version of Librimesh based on OpenWRT 22.
+desc: This project, the description of this project, will be the development of a new release from Piranha sfor the new version of Librimesh based on OpenWRT 22.
 collaborating_projects:
 - Coolab
 - LibreMesh